-Research CP Dystonia Edition is a collaborative initiative between CPRN and CP NOW to set a patient centered research agenda for important questions in dystonia in cerebral palsy (CP).
+Research CP Dystonia Edition is an initiative developed by CPRN to set a patient-centered research agenda for important questions in dystonia in cerebral palsy (CP).
 It consists of a series of educational webinars, online collaborative idea generation and prioritization from members of the CP community and clinician researchers.

 What is Research CP?